What is the verification photo?

 Guidelines for the photo:

-- The handwritten note should read 'Storm' or 'Storm Play' and should include the current date using the format shown below (Month dd, yyyy).
+- The note must be handwritten and should read 'Storm' or 'Storm Play' and should include the current date using the format shown below (Month dd, yyyy).
+Any note that is computer generated will be rejected.

 - You and the hand-written note should both be clearly visible.